-The Title IX Coordinator may designate Deputy Title IX Coordinators to fulfill any role or activity set forth in these Procedures.
-In this document, the term "Title IX Coordinator" also refers to the Title IX
+Deputy Title IX Coordinators to fulfill any In this document, the term "Title IX

-Deputy when functioning in the Coordinator

-role or functioning in any other role related

-to their duties and responsibilities under

-the Law.
-Title IX Investigators conduct

-thorough and impartial investigations into

-the facts of a case including interviewing the

-complainant, respondent, witnesses, or

-others who may have relevant information,

-and collecting any other evidence deemed

-relevant to a case.
+Coordinator" also refers to the Title IX Deputy when functioning in the Coordinator role or functioning in any other role related to their duties and responsibilities under the Law.
+Title IX Investigators conduct thorough and impartial investigations into the facts of a case including interviewing the complainant, respondent, witnesses, or others who may have relevant information, and collecting any other evidence deemed relevant to a case.